junxit/us-congress-bills-114/bill.md

   - **(C)** by redesignating subparagraph (C) as subparagraph (B).

-## § 6.
+## § 5.
 BARDA transaction authorities

 Section 319L(c)(5) of the Public Health Service Act (42 U.S.C.
 247d–7e(c)(5)) is amended by adding at the end the following:

-> - **(H)** *Contracting authority* The Secretary shall delegate authority for negotiating and entering into any contracts, grants, or cooperative agreements under this section to the Director.
+> - **(H)** *Contracting authority clarification* The Secretary shall delegate authority for negotiating and entering into any contracts, grants, or cooperative agreements under this section to the Director.

-## § 7.
+## § 6.
 Public health emergency medical countermeasures enterprise strategy and implementation plan

 Section 2811(d)(2) of the Public Health Service Act (42 U.S.C.
 300hh–10(d)(2)) is amended—